PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 * Notation abuse: e.g. m is defined with respect to m-tuples but also in terms of $m_{i}$.
 Similarly, $M$ is used to represent methylation patterns but also in terms of $M_{i}$.
 Perhaps use different typefaces to distinguish them?
 * Autocorrelation or correlation?
 * Link to all software and corresponding publications
 * Decide how to give the total number of a loci and samples in a consistent way.
-Currently usign $N_{loci}$ for loci and $n$ for samples, which is inconsistent.
+Currently using $N_{loci}$ for loci and $n$ for samples, which is inconsistent.
 * Decide how to denote coverage.
 Currently using $U + M$ rather than $N$ because $N$ and $n$ are already being used to represent multiple variables.
 * Method descriptions are often ambiguous or missing in details.
 The majority explanations favour words over mathematics and only __WHICH PAPERS__ provide software that implements their analysis methods.
 * The Binomial model is really a conditional Binomial model, where the condition is on the sequencing coverage, $M_{i} + U_{i}$.
 That is, $M_{i} | (M_{i} + U_{i}, B_{i}) = Bin(M_{i} + U_{i}, B_{i})$. __DISCUSS WITH TERRY: What is the correct way to write this Binomial model?